j08lue/poppy/README.md

 Requirements
 ------------
 Please see the `setup.py` for dependencies.
-Written in python2 but works well with `2to3`, like so
+Written in python2 but works well with `2to3`.
+One method to make this work is to rename the `poppy` folder to e.g. `poppy_py2`, and then calling

-    2to3 poppy -o poppy_py3 -W -n
+    2to3 poppy_py2 -o poppy -W -n

+It should then be possible to install the package with `python setup.py install`.

+Then, all you need to do is to